 With your help to strengthen our collective voice, the Hawaii Bicycling League raised biking and street safety for all users to higher levels in the last year!
 Bike lanes, Complete Streets, education programs, and pedestrian safety – a lot has happened in 2017 to make these islands a safer and more enjoyable place to ride and walk!
 We still have work to do to create a cycling paradise.
 Be a spoke in the wheel of change in 2018!

 Hawaii Bicycling League depends on financial support from committed members like you.
 With a tax-deductible contribution of $25, $43, $100, $500, $1,000 (or more!), HBL will be better equipped to make Hawaii a cycling and walking paradise and a place where people who walk, bike and drive share the road in the spirit of aloha.
 2018 marks our 43rd year serving the community in Hawaii.
 We wouldn’t be here without support from members like you!

-- The Leeward Bikeway is moving closer to reality.
+- The Leeward Bikeway is moving towards reality in 2018.
 HBL became a consulting party in historic process to actively work for a resolution agreement and this is in sight.
 And community support is strong – 5 neighborhood boards, 1,000+ people, and 75 businesses are in solidarity with HBL for the construction and completion of the Leeward Bikeway as soon as possible.
 After years of pushing, everything is aligning for 2018.

 Click to see additional accomplishments over the past year:

 - Over 3,100 cyclists collectively rode in the 35th Honolulu Century Ride, 25th Hale‘iwa Metric Century Ride (record high registration!), 6th Zach Manago’s Ride In Paradise, and Aloha Fun Ride!

 - Community ride leaders hosted over 600 free weekly group rides!